Feb - May

 Although the destination of the tour is Barentsburg, we will only drive through the settlement.
 We might do a short stop but we eat our own expedition lunch along the way, outside of town.
 Our own guide will tell you about the history and life in town.

-The snowmobile trip from Longyearbyen is varied and exciting.
-Travelling through Todalen and then to the west, you will see a fantastic landscape and whether you are driving through open valleys or narrow passages, you will be surrounded by Svalbard’s unique mountains.
-The route can be adjusted dependent on the weather and snow conditions, but the general plan is to drive a circle route, and come back to town over the glacier ‘Longyearbreen’.
-With views over the whole town, you will take a last photo stop before heading back to ‘Norway’ again.
+The snowmobile tour from Longyearbyen is varied and exciting.
+Travelling through Todalen and then to the West, you will drive through fantastic landscapes.
+Whether you are driving through open valleys or narrow passages, you will be surrounded by Svalbard’s unique mountains.
+The route can be adjusted depending on the weather and snow conditions, but the general plan is to drive a circle route, and come back to Longyearbyen via the glacier ‘Longyearbreen’.
+With views over the whole town, you will take a last photo stop before heading "back to Norway" again.

 A valid driver’s licence for car or motorbike is required to drive a snowmobile.
 Remember to take it with you on the tour.

 We recommend that you dress in warm woollen underwear, warm outer pants and a solid woollen jumper under the snowmobile suits you will loan from us.
 We also recommend that our guests have extra clothes in a backpack, for example an extra jumper, woollen hat and mittens.

 Longyearbyen Hospital advises pregnant women to not participate in snowmobile and dog sledding tours, as a blow to the stomach or fall may pose a risk of injury to the mother or unborn child.